OFS/ofs.github.io/docs/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile.md

 The FPGA Management Engine (FME) provides management features for the platform and the loading/unloading of accelerators through partial reconfiguration.
 Each feature of the FME exposes itself to the kernel-level OFS drivers on the host through a Device Feature Header (DFH) register that is placed at the beginning of Control Status Register (CSR) space.
 Only one PCIe link can access the FME register space in a multi-host channel design architecture at a time.

-> Note: For more information on the FIM and its external connections, refer to the [Shell Technical Reference Manual: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).
+> Note: For more information on the FIM and its external connections, refer to the [Shell Technical Reference Manual: OFS for Agilex™ 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2025.1-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).

 #### 2.1.2 AFU